Backlash: The Undeclared War Against American Women: Public and critical response

-A staple topic on the editorial opinion pages of newspapers and magazines, Backlash drew strong and conflicting responses, including significant "backlash", such as comments where Faludi was accused of feminist "sulking on the bestseller lists" and ignoring the gains of the women's movement.
-Faludi was hailed as "the best thinker of the year", "a crackerjack interviewer", and praised for her documentation, journalistic thoroughness, and empathetic interviewing skills.
+In the editorial opinion pages of newspapers and magazines, Backlash drew strong and conflicting responses.
+While Faludi was accused of "sulking on the bestseller lists" and ignoring the gains of the women's movement, elsewhere she was hailed as "the best thinker of the year", "a crackerjack interviewer."
+One reviewer claims Faludi "builds a well researched and carefully documented case", while another thinks she "skews data, misquotes primary sources and makes serious errors of omission".
 Paul Shore, in the Humanist, writes that Backlash has done "more than any other recent work [...] to compel us to see the forces controlling and crippling women for what they really are: forces working against the interests of everyone."

-In a 1992 cover-story and review for The American Spectator, Mary Eberstadt expands on what she feels are blatant contradictions in Backlash, and cites alleged incidents of flawed data and erroneous logic.
-Peggy Phelan, writing for American Literary History, points out Faludi, having faith in her own statistical analysis data, does not account for the partiality and distortions of statistics, and Phelan says "[o]ne cannot both attack "bad" numbers and neutrally present "good" numbers."
-Michael Crichton referred to this in a 2002 speech as "Susan Faludi's book Backlash, which won the National Book Critics Circle Award for General Nonfiction in 1991, and which presented hundreds of pages of quasi-statistical assertions based on a premise that was never demonstrated and that was almost certainly false".
-One reviewer claims Faludi "builds a well researched and carefully documented case", while another thinks she "skews data, misquotes primary sources and makes serious errors of omission".
-Nancy Gibbs, a journalist with Time magazine, calls Backlash "one of the landmark books that shaped the opinions of the opinion shapers."
+Peggy Phelan, writing for American Literary History, points out that Faludi, having faith in her own statistical analysis data, does not account for the partiality and distortions of statistics, and Phelan says "[o]ne cannot both attack 'bad' numbers and neutrally present 'good' numbers."
+Responding to such criticism, Nancy Gibbs, a journalist with Time magazine, suggested that "the big picture is there, and the big picture is accurate."

-Responding to criticism of the book's details, choice and use of data, Gibbs quotes "The big picture is there, and the big picture is accurate" in her defense of Backlashs ambitious scope and mass of information.